chiffa/GAN_evo/dev_log.rst

 pulling in
      and out of the python instances with a model.state_dict() and model.load_state_dict() model.eval()
-? - Logistics to pipe some of the inputs into some of the outputs DONE - The training pair should be done in the module, binding temporary parameters overall.
+DONE - Logistics to pipe some of the inputs into some of the outputs DONE - The training pair should be done in the module, binding temporary parameters overall.
 DONE - In the current configuration, we can start parallel training of the pairs that are mapped with signature of training parameters + unique ID, then stored in a mongodb